-- 7.46 The caseworker should consider recommending financial redress if it is not possible to return the person affected to the position they would have been in if the complaint and injustice had not occurred. - 7.47 If a financial payment is requested by the complainant to resolve their case, and the caseworker considers a remedy may be appropriate, they should consider what a suitable amount might be using our severity of injustice scale (our scale).
-(Policy requirement) - 7.48 The caseworker should follow the detailed guidance set out in Annex P in ensuring they consider and apply the scale correctly.
-(Policy requirement) - 7.49 All financial remedies should be awarded inside of the scale bands.
+7.49The caseworker should consider recommending financial redress if it is not possible to return the person affected to the position they would have been in if the complaint and injustice had not occurred.

+- 7.50If a financial payment is requested by the complainant to resolve their case, and the caseworker considers a remedy may be appropriate, they should consider what a suitable amount might be using our severity of injustice scale (our scale).
+(Policy requirement) - 7.51 The caseworker should follow the detailed guidance set out in Annex P in ensuring they consider and apply the scale correctly.
+(Policy requirement) - 7.52All financial remedies should be awarded inside of the scale bands.
 In the exceptional circumstances where a caseworker considers a financial remedy should be awarded outside of the scale, (either above or below) they must clearly explain the reasons why on the case and seek approval from an Assistant Director.
-Following their approval, the details of the case should then be sent to +Typology for information.
-(Policy requirements) - 7.50 The caseworker should ensure they clearly explain how they have reached the financial remedy they have proposed, including referencing the relevant section of our scale.
-(Policy requirement) - 7.51 If the caseworker is unsure of the appropriate amount to recommend inside the scale bandings, they can consult the Typology of Injustice (TOI).
+Following their approval, the details of the case should then be sent to ++Improvement for information.
+(Policy requirements) - 7.53The caseworker should ensure they clearly explain how they have reached the financial remedy they have proposed, including referencing the relevant section of our scale.
+(Policy requirement) - 7.54If the caseworker is unsure of the appropriate amount to recommend inside the scale bandings, they can consult the Typology of Injustice (TOI).
 If the TOI is used to support the decision to award a particular level of financial remedy, this should be recorded on the case.
 The TOI should not be used on its own to make a financial remedy decision.
-(Policy requirements) - 7.52 The caseworker should ensure they are clear at provisional views stage that we have yet to make a decision on the case, and any recommendation we suggest is based on the information and evidence we have seen so far and may be subject to change.
-(Policy requirement) - 7.53 Any provisional views or final report decisions to recommend a financial remedy at levels one to three55 (up to £950) should be agreed by an Operations Manager.
-(Policy requirement) - 7.54 Any provisional views or final report decisions to recommend a financial remedy at levels four to six (from £1000 upwards) should be approved by an Assistant Director.
+(Policy requirements) - 7.55The caseworker should ensure they are clear at provisional views stage that we have yet to make a decision on the case, and any recommendation we suggest is based on the information and evidence we have seen so far and may be subject to change.
+(Policy requirement) - 7.56 Any provisional views or final report decisions to recommend a financial remedy at levels one to three53 (up to £950) should be agreed by an Operations Manager.
+(Policy requirement) - 7.57Any provisional views or final report decisions to recommend a financial remedy at levels four to six (from £1000 upwards) should be approved by an Assistant Director.
+(Policy requirement) - 7.58In any case where we consider a level six remedy (from £10,000 upwards) may be appropriate, the Director for Operations and Quality and the Chief Executive should be informed.
 (Policy requirement)